rmccrear/lv-3-may-2024/week-4/Day-3/assignment.md

-# Assignment: Jest Assignment 3
+# Assignment: Firebase Assignment 3

 ## Objective

-Expand your testing capabilities by integrating and testing third-party API calls in a Node.js application using Jest.
-This assignment focuses on creating mock functions to simulate API calls, allowing you to test your application's response to various scenarios such as successful data retrieval and error handling.
+To integrate Firestore into a Next.js application, demonstrating the ability to add new data to Firestore and display this data within the application.
+This exercise focuses on initializing Firestore, simple data modeling, and executing create and read operations.

 ## Instructions

-### Part 1: Setup Your Testing Environment
+### Part 1: Firestore Setup

-1. **Repository Creation**:

-   - Create a GitHub repository named `jest-api-mock-testing`.
-   - Initialize it with a `.gitignore` file for Node.js and a README.md file.

-2. **Clone and Prepare**:
-   - Clone the repository to your local machine.
-   - Inside the project directory, run `npm init -y` to generate a `package.json` file.
-   - Install Jest by running `npm install --save-dev jest`.
+1. **Initialize Firestore** in your Next.js project according to the provided demo code instructions.
+Ensure Firestore is correctly configured in a `firebaseConfig.js` file.

-### Part 2: Implement and Test API Integration
+### Part 2: Adding Data to Firestore

-1. **API Integration Function**:

-   - Implement a function `getUser` in `userApi.js` that fetches user data from a placeholder API: `https://jsonplaceholder.typicode.com/users/1`.

-2. **Write Tests for `getUser`**:
-   - In `userApi.test.js`, write tests for the `getUser` function to simulate:
-     - Successful data retrieval.
-     - Error handling for network issues or user not found.
+1. **Develop a `SimpleForm` Component**: This component should include input fields for at least two pieces of data (e.g., a user's name and message).
+Implement the functionality to add a new document to a Firestore collection upon form submission.
+You may name the collection as you wish, such as `messages`.

-### Part 3: Mocking External API Calls
+### Part 3: Displaying Data from Firestore

-1. **Mocking Setup**:
-   - Utilize Jest's mocking capabilities to intercept and mock the API calls made by `getUser`.
-   - Ensure your mock simulates both success and failure scenarios effectively.
+1. **Create a `DataDisplay` Component**: This component is responsible for fetching documents from the Firestore collection used in `SimpleForm` and displaying the data in a list or another appropriate format.

-### Part 4: Error Handling and Async Testing
+### Part 4: Documentation and Submission

-1. **Advanced Testing**:
-   - Write tests that specifically check how your application handles and recovers from errors during API calls.
-   - Use Jest's async/await support to manage asynchronous testing cleanly.

-## Submission

-- **Push Your Code**: Ensure all code changes, including your API integration and tests, are pushed to your `jest-api-mock-testing` repository.
+1. **Logging and README.md**:

+   - Ensure successful document additions to Firestore are confirmed via console logging (e.g., "Document added with ID: XYZ").
-- **README.md**: Update the README.md with instructions for installing dependencies, running tests, and a brief explanation of your testing approach.
+   - Update the `README.md` file with a brief explanation of your integration process, challenges encountered, and their resolutions.

+2. **Submission**:
+   - Submit the URL of your GitHub repository containing your project code, including the `SimpleForm` and `DataDisplay` components.
+Your `README.md` should accurately describe your work on this assignment.

 ## Rubric

-### API Integration Implementation - 5 points
+Your assignment will be graded based on the following criteria, each worth 5 points for a total of 25 points:

+1. **Firestore Initialization (5 Points)**

-- **Complete (5 pts)**: The `getUser` function is correctly implemented, successfully fetching data from the API.
+   - **Complete (5 pts):** Firestore is correctly initialized and configured within the Next.js project.
-- **Partial (3 pts)**: Minor issues in the `getUser` function implementation; fetches data but with some errors.
+   - **Partial (3 pts):** Firestore is initialized with minor issues in configuration.
+   - **Limited (0 pts):** Firestore is not correctly initialized or is missing.

+2. **Implementation of `SimpleForm` Component (5 Points)**

+   - **Complete (5 pts):** The component effectively adds new data to Firestore, with data validation and feedback to the user upon submission.
+   - **Partial (3 pts):** The component adds data to Firestore but lacks complete data validation or user feedback.
-- **Limited (0 pt)**: Significant issues with the `getUser` function; fails to fetch data correctly.
+   - **Limited (0 pts):** The component fails to add data to Firestore or is significantly incomplete.

-### Test Coverage and Correctness - 5 points

-- **Complete (5 pts)**: Comprehensive test coverage for both success and error scenarios in API calls.
-All tests pass.
-- **Partial (3 pts)**: Adequate test coverage; most scenarios are covered, but minor issues exist.
-Most tests pass.
-- **Limited (0 pt)**: Insufficient test coverage; significant scenarios are missing or incorrect.
-Many tests fail.

-### Mocking External API Calls - 5 points

-- **Complete (5 pts)**: Successfully mocks external API calls, accurately simulating both success and error responses.
+3. **Implementation of `DataDisplay` Component (5 Points)**

+   - **Complete (5 pts):** Data from Firestore is accurately fetched and displayed, with appropriate UI considerations for data presentation.
-- **Partial (3 pts)**: Mocks external API calls with minor inaccuracies or omissions in simulating responses.
+   - **Partial (3 pts):** Data is fetched and displayed with minor issues in UI presentation or data fetching efficiency.
-- **Limited (0 pt)**: Fails to effectively mock external API calls or simulate accurate responses.

-### Async Testing Proficiency - 5 points

-- **Complete (5 pts)**: Demonstrates advanced proficiency in testing asynchronous code, using async/await syntax where appropriate.
-- **Partial (3 pts)**: Generally proficient in async testing, but with room for improvement in using async/await syntax effectively.
-- **Limited (0 pt)**: Struggles with async testing, with significant issues in handling or understanding async/await syntax.

-### Code Quality and Organization - 5 points
+   - **Limited (0 pts):** The component does not fetch or display data correctly, or is substantially incomplete.

+4. **Code Quality and Documentation (5 Points)**

-- **Complete (5 pts)**: Code is exceptionally well-organized, readable, and follows best practices for Node.js and Jest.
+   - **Complete (5 pts):** Code is well-organized, and well-documented with clear comments and a thorough README.md.
-- **Partial (3 pts)**: Code is mostly well-organized and readable, with minor deviations from best practices.
+   - **Partial (3 pts):** Code and documentation are mostly complete with some areas lacking clarity or organization.
-- **Limited (0 pt)**: Code lacks organization, readability, or adherence to best practices.
+   - **Limited (0 pts):** Code is poorly organized or documented, with a README.md that does not effectively explain the project.

+5. **Submission Completeness (5 Points)**
+   - **Complete (5 pts):** All parts of the assignment are completed and submitted, including all required components and documentation.
+   - **Partial (3 pts):** Most parts of the assignment are completed with minor missing elements.
+   - **Limited (0 pts):** Significant portions of the assignment are incomplete or missing.